Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Related Work

-Works such as~\cite{chengbo2019research} used ranging sensors to implement SLAM on-board differential wheeled robot platforms using embedded application processors.
-Furthermore, \cite{zhu2021visual} uses an application processor and cameras to implement visual SLAM on-board a wheeled consumer robot platform, while \cite{du2022integrated} discusses visual SLAM algorithm optimizations to better exploit the resources of an OMAP processor.
-On the other hand, \cite{beevers2008embedded} shows an MCU-based solution using a particle filter-based approach \cite{beevers2006slam} that relies on extracting line features.
-Similarly, a different method called orthogonal SLAM is proposed in \cite{alpen2010onboard} and executed on an MCU on-board a drone in \cite{alpen2013autonomous}.
+Works such as~\cite{chengbo2019research} used ranging sensors to implement SLAM onboard differential wheeled robot platforms using embedded application processors.
+Furthermore, authors in~\cite{zhu2021visual} use an application processor and cameras to implement visual SLAM onboard a wheeled consumer robot platform, while in~\cite{du2022integrated} a visual SLAM algorithm optimization is discussed to exploit better the resources of an Open Multimedia Application Platform (OMAP) processor.
+On the other hand, \cite{beevers2008embedded} shows an MCU-based solution using a particle filter-based approach~\cite{beevers2006slam} that relies on extracting line features.
+Similarly, a different method called orthogonal SLAM is proposed in~\cite{alpen2010onboard} and executed on an MCU onboard a drone in~\cite{alpen2013autonomous}.
 However, this method assumes that the extracted line features are always orthogonal.
-In contrast, our approach makes use of a fully on-board, highly optimized implementation of graph-based SLAM \cite{grisetti2010tutorial} with scan matching using ICP \cite{vizzo2023kissicp} adapted for a novel sensing solution on a \qty{34.8}{\gram} nano-UAV.
+In contrast, our approach makes use of a fully onboard, highly optimized implementation of graph-based SLAM~\cite{grisetti2010tutorial} with scan matching using ICP~\cite{vizzo2023kissicp} adapted for a novel sensing solution on a \qty{34.8}{\gram} nano-UAV.